smortime/Honors_Thesis/README.md

 Overview
 =====
 **Honors_Thesis is a repository that contains the scripts used to pull data from the twitter API, clean / organize the twitter data, and implement a topic model.
-This is for my undergraduate honors thesis that is looking to find correlation between the topics presidential candidates are tweeting about and their Gallup polls.**
+This is for my undergraduate honors thesis that is looking to find correlation between the topics presidential candidates are tweeting about and their Gallup polls.
+Several different models will be used in order to accomplish this and to visualize the results.**

 scripts folder
 =====